Cremuss/blender-data-baker/README.md

 In most game engines, for performance purposes and to save memory, **UVs are stored as 16-bit floats**.

 16-bit floats provide *sufficient precision for everyday tasks*, such as sampling 4K textures, and allow for positive and negative values across a wide range.
-However, when storing arbitrary data in UVs, 16 bits may not provide enough precision (this is discussed in greater details [further down below](#compendium).
+However, when storing arbitrary data in UVs, 16 bits may not provide enough precision.
+This is discussed in greater details [further down below](#compendium).
 In such cases, 32-bit UVs can be enabled in most game engines.
 In *Unreal Engine*, this is exposed through the '*full precision UVs*' option in the static mesh editor.

 ## Compendium - Lightmap UV